Hierarchy of needs studies

 In our hierarchy of needs studies we take these priorities and get customers to rate and rank them in such a way that we can look at where the priorities lie, but also produce market models to show how different sets of needs can be combined to generate the largest share of preference in the market.

-A common approach to this task is by simply asking what is important.
+A common approach to this task is by simply asking what is important via a rating scale.
 The problem is that for many customers everything is important.
 The following chart shows a list of benefits ranked by importance.
 You will see there is no discrimination between the top 10 items.

 However, when you look at the data revealed from the hierarchy of needs preference approach there are clear distinctions between the different benefits.
 In particular, benefit 11 is actually more important than first thought because this is particularly important to one subgroup.

-For instance is a which of these combinations of options is most valued by the market and how many Would Not Buy (WNB).
+In the example below we look at which of combinations of options is most valued by the market and with an aim of maximising coverage and reducing the number of those who Would Not Buy (WNB).

 Fresh Salad Fries WNB